The Bankrate promise

 Invoice financing and factoring

 If you have a rocky credit history and struggle to find an LLC loan, invoice financing or factoring might be worth considering.
-Both of these funding options allow you to use your unpaid customer invoices to get cash quickly.
+These funding options allow you to use your unpaid customer invoices to get cash quickly.
 The downside is that this form of financing can be more expensive than traditional loans and lines of credit.

 On the other hand, invoice factoring involves selling your outstanding invoices to a lender, who then gives you a cash advance on the funds.
 The invoice factoring firm will then assume responsibility for collecting the money from your customers.